AdobeDocs/cis-photoshop-api-docs/src/pages/code-sample/index.md

     }
 }
 ```
-To check the status of the job completion, use the `/status` API.
-An example usage of the API can be found [here](https://github.com/AdobeDocs/lightroom-api-docs#job-status).
+To verify the completion status of the task, utilize the `Get Status` API.
+Refer to [this link](../code-sample/#poll-for-status-and-results) for an example demonstrating how to check the status.

 ### Apply edits to an image